artmg/lubuild/help/configure/Desktop.md

 Terminal=false
 ```

+If you have issues with -e syntax try --command="" instead

 ### Create New ...

 To add new file templates into the menu Create New in PCManFM file manager,